nielse63/stonksjs/README.md

 The primary objective of this project are:

-- To provide a collection of reliable algotrading utilities written in node
+- To provide a collection of reliable algotrading utilities written in typescript/node
 - Take some of the guess-work out of the stock research process by using industry-tested, predefined screeners
-- Provide more data-points for a given instrument than other packages currently available
+- Provide more data-points for a given instrument than most packages currently available
 - Enable algotrading programmers with diversified assets - not just the hottest options rumors on [r/wallstreetbets](https://reddit.com/r/wallstreetbets)

 **What stonksjs is not:**

-- stonksjs **is not** roboadvisor or professional trading app - this is just a fun little side project for me
+- stonksjs **is not** a roboadvisor or professional trading app - this is just a fun little side project
 - stonksjs **is not** an unofficial API for Robinhood or any other brokerage.
 If that's what you're looking for, I'd recommend [algotrader](https://github.com/torreyleonard/algotrader)
-- stonksjs currently **is not** a backtesting tool, although that might get added to the roadmap soon
+- stonksjs **is not** a backtesting tool, although that might get added to the roadmap soon

 ## Usage